wagtail/wagtail/docs/tutorial/deployment.md

 If you successfully install flyctl but get an error saying "`fly` is not recognized" or "flyctl: command not found error", then you must add flyctl to your PATH.
 For more information, read [Getting flyctl: command not found error post install](https://community.fly.io/t/getting-flyctl-command-not-found-error-post-install/4954/1).
 ```

 8. Create your Fly.io project by running `fly launch`.
-After running `fly launch` it ask to tweak the settings press `y`.
+Then press `y` to configure the settings.
 9. It leads to a fly.io website.
 Fill the folliwng fields as follows

 | Field                                                     | Instruction                                                                          |